 I am a zoologist with a broad interest in ecology and conservation, especially of mammals.
-I seeks out questions that are scientifically interesting but also have real-world relevance through educational or conservation value.
-I am an expert in using new technologies to study free-ranging animals, especially to track their movement with telemetry, GPS, and remote camera traps.
-I combine this high-tech work with traditional methods, collecting data through new field work and studies of museum collections.
+I study research questions that are scientifically interesting but also have real-world relevance through educational or conservation value.
+I am an expert in using new technologies to study free-ranging animals, especially to track their movement with GPS tags and camera traps.
+I combine this high-tech work with traditional methods, collecting data through field work and studies of museum collections.

 - Research Associate Professor, North Carolina State University

 - Director of the Biodiversity Lab, NC Museum of Natural Sciences